-All employees and students are provided access to the university's online Employee Health and Safety Handbook, which addresses fire safety, procedures for if they experience a fire, and contact information.
+All employees, including student employees, are provided access to the university's online Employee Health and Safety Handbook, which addresses fire safety, procedures if they experience a fire, and contact information.
 New employees, specifically, are provided the North Carolina State Employee Safety and Health Handbook during New Employee Onboarding, which includes information regarding fire safety and prevention.